 Before taking this medicine

-You should not use this medication if you are allergic to it, or if you have a nerve-muscle disorder such as Charcot-Marie-Tooth syndrome, myasthenia gravis, ALS (Lou Gehrig's disease), multiple sclerosis, or muscular dystrophy.
+You should not use vincristine if you are allergic to it, or if you have a nerve-muscle disorder such as Charcot-Marie-Tooth syndrome.
+Tell your doctor if you are also receiving radiation treatments.

 a blockage in your intestines; or

 Vincristine may harm an unborn baby.
 Use effective birth control to prevent pregnancy, and tell your doctor if you become pregnant. vincristine may cause missed menstrual periods.

 This medicine may affect fertility (your ability to have children), whether you are a man or a woman.

 You should not breastfeed while using this medicine.